The keys to a property are returned to the landlord.

 • Rent recovery - covers the legal expenses involved in legally pursuing unpaid rent, not the unpaid rent itself

-Your property must be residential and in the UK.
+In order to qualify for Rent Guarantee Insurance, your property must be residential and in the UK.
 You need to have a satisfactory reference for each tenant and each guarantor from a referencing service before the tenancy begins.
 It must include:

 1. A written reference from the previous managing agent or landlord